Welcome to the help page for the Economic Activity Survey - Agriculture, 2018-19.

 How should I report employment?

-This is a headcount of all persons who worked for the business and were paid through the payroll in the last pay period ending in June 2017 excluding salaried directors for incorporated businesses or working proprietors and partners for unincorporated businesses.
+- Other employees: this is a headcount of all persons who worked for the business and were paid through the payroll in the last pay period ending in June 2019 excluding salaried directors for incorporated businesses or working proprietors and partners for unincorporated businesses.

 What about persons working for the business under contract?